COP26: 'Two realities' at Glasgow climate conference | DW | 09.11.2021

 Major deals struck — including on coal — at the UN climate conference have been met with mixed reactions.
 But can they lay the groundwork for a comprehensive strategy to meet climate targets?

 Monday was a typical day at the COP26 climate conference in Glasgow, Scotland.
-Hundreds of journalists jostled for space in the large hall, as former United States President Barack Obama gave his speech.
+Hundreds of journalists jostled for space in the large hall, as former US President Barack Obama gave his speech.
 It seemed like this could be a pivotal moment in the meeting of around 190 countries.

 "The world has to move — and now," he proclaimed.